gernotstarke/PDFminion/README.md

 ## Development

-We're using BDD (behavior driven development) with Cucumber to specify at least some of the requirements as _scenarios_.
+We're using BDD (behavior driven development) with Cucumber to specify at least part of the requirements as _scenarios_.
 These scenarios can be executed, similar to automated unit tests.

 * [Godog](https://github.com/cucumber/godog), the official Cucumber tool